Education & Training Programs

 RCC has developed to guide grant managers and supervisors through the significant changes to the RCC training programs.
 Please review the business rules (pdf) prior to registering for RCC classes or applying for a certificate program.
 If you have any additional questions, please contact RCC at rcc-certduke.edu.

-Financial Services has established a policy that requires RCC to charge a $100 “no show” fee for participants who cancel with less than 48 hours notice or do not attend the class they have registered for.
-The fee will be charged to the participant’s default cost center.
+Effective July 1, 2015, a $100 no show fee will be charged to participants who cancel after 11:59 p.m. the day prior to the scheduled class or do not attend the class he/she has registered for.
+However, if you cancel/drop your class registration on the day of the class, the no show fee will be charged.
+The fee will be charged to the participant's default cost center.
 Requests to waive the no-show fee can be submitted by the supervisor to rcc-certduke.edu and will be evaluated by RCC.
 Please note that workload is generally not an acceptable reason to waive the fee.
 Due to constraints in the registration system, RCC can no longer allow a substitute to take the place of someone who has registered and cannot attend.

 RCC has developed a list of FAQs about selecting appropriate training, the RCC training redesign, as well as FAQs about using the LMS.
 Please review the list of FAQs and the RCC business rules (pdf) to assist you in applying for and registering for classes.
 If you have any further questions, you can contact RCC at rcc-certduke.edu.